Table of Contents

 5.1.3 Process Singleton Beacon Signal

 This algorithm is called by the Process Beacon Signals algorithm as part of the Read operation.
-It takes as inputs a Bitcoin transaction, tx, representing a Beacon Signal and a optional object, signalSidecarData, containing any sidecar data provided to the resolver for the Beacon Signal identified by the Bitcoin transaction identifier.
+It takes as inputs a Bitcoin transaction, tx, representing a Beacon Signal and an optional object, signalSidecarData, containing any sidecar data provided to the resolver for the Beacon Signal identified by the Bitcoin transaction identifier.

 The algorithm returns the DID Update payload announced by the Beacon Signal or throws an error.